margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 # Workload Orchestration Agent

-The Workload Orchestration Agent within Margo represents a service or set of services running on the Edge Device that enables communication in various ways.
+The WOA within Margo represents a service or set of services running on the Edge Device that enables communication in various ways.
 It enables communication to the Workload Orchestration software to retreive a Desired state, communications with the Margo Device to apply Desired state, and lastly the ability to report to the WOS it's current status and device capability file.
-These communication patterns are enabled by two main components within the Agent including Pulling/Posting service and Deployment Service.
+These communication patterns are enabled by two main components within the WOA including Pulling/Posting service and Deployment Service.

-The Workload Orchestration Agent can either be pre-packaged by the Device Manufacturer at production or be installed by the Device Integrator.
-This agent is agnostic to the eventual Workload Orchestration software.
+The WOA can either be pre-packaged by the Device Manufacturer at production or be installed by the Device Integrator.
+This WOA is agnostic to the eventual Workload Orchestration software.

-Margo will maintain within the standard repository reference source code, generic solution, and a test package that can be utilized by Device Owners to build their Orchestration Agent.
-Device Owners can produce their own agent so long as they follow the minimal requirements outlined below.

-Device Owners must comply with Margo's Workload Orchestration Agent requirements.
+Device Owners must comply with Margo's WOA requirements.
 This can be completed by utilizing Margo's recommended strategies or by utilizng the provided reference implementation out of the box.

 Requirements include:

 - Support communication pattern that initiates from the device within the safe zone to the Workload Orchestration software.
 - Support a pull method that retrieves the Desired State configuration files to be applied.
 Includes a configurable pulling time interval the user can configure for their use case.
 Extended disconnection periods must be supported.
 - Support a posting method that posts the Current State to the Workload Orchestration Software to ensure it reflects the running state to the user.
-- Enrollment functionality shall occur on the Margo Compliant device with a minimal requirement of configuring a trusted relationship between the Workload Orchestration Software and the Agent.
+- Enrollment functionality shall occur on the Margo Compliant device with a minimal requirement of configuring a trusted relationship between the Workload Orchestration Software and the WOA.
-- The agent must reference industry security standards for port assignments.
+- The WOA must reference industry security standards for port assignments.
-- Communications between the Orchestration Agent and Software must follow secure industry standards.
+- Communications between the WOA and Software must follow secure industry standards.
-- It is suggested that the agent shall minimize it's footprint on the Margo compliant device to enable support for wider range of devices.
+- It is suggested that the WOA shall minimize it's footprint on the Margo compliant device to enable support for wider range of devices.
-- Containerized Workload Orchestration Agents are prefered and enable easier orchestration, however, are not required.
+- Containerized WOAs are prefered and enable easier orchestration, however, are not required.

-Below is a high-level drawing detailing the communication patterns supported via the Agent.
+Below is a high-level drawing detailing the communication patterns supported via the WOA.

 ![Workload Orchestration Agent (svg)](../figures/System-design-workload-orchestration-agent.drawio.svg)